gitlab-branch-source-plugin

 f.
 Copy the token generated

 iii.
-Return to Jenkins | Select Add
+Return to Jenkins | Select `Add` in Credentials field | Select `Jenkins`.

-to GitLab Personal Access Token.
+iv.
+Set `Kind` to GitLab Personal Access Token.

 v.
-Enter Token
+Enter `Token`.

 vi.
-Enter a unique id in ID
+Enter a unique id in `ID`.

 vii.
 Enter a human readable description.